rach7777/monax-may/content/blog/2016/2016-11-28-products-products-products.md

 Monax was the first company to market with a permissionable blockchain in December, 2014, and since that time we have been industry leaders in the [industrial applications of ecosystem application](/use_cases) technology.
 Since that time we have focused on improving the design and implementation of our ecosystem application [platform](/platform) as well as building sustainable product suite that would be capable of growing over time and also meeting the demands of a complex, fast-moving market.

-And with that background, it is with great pleasure that today we are able to announce our first two product offerings.
+It is with great pleasure that today we are able to announce our first two product offerings.
 We now are able to turn our support and learning endeavors up to `11` with a new series of [premium support and education packages](/packages).
 We are also able to accelerate our customer's efforts to leverage ecosystem application technology by utilizing a range of basic and industry-specific smart contract based [software development kits](/library).

 Both of these product offerings are built with the same set of needs in mind.
 Primarily, that while interest in leveraging ecosystem application technology is extremely high, the skills to actually build ecosystem applications are rare.

 ## Premium Support and Education Packages

-In our extensive conversation with hundreds of market participants, developers, and implementors of [ecosystem applications](/explainers/ecosystem_applications) it has become clear that what is currently lacking in the market are the understanding of how to build these applications.
+In our extensive conversations with hundreds of market participants, developers, and implementors of [ecosystem applications](/explainers/ecosystem_applications) it has become clear that what is currently lacking in the market is the understanding of how to build these applications.
 While we have worked very hard to reduce the cognitive load for building ecosystem applications on our `eris` ecosystem application platform, it is inevitable that even experienced developers will be forced to wrestle the dragons of building ecosystem applications.
 These applications are newer technology than existing application paradigms and as such there is an increased complexity around how to build.

 It is with this in mind that we have built our [premium support and education packages](/packages).
 These packages offer access to premium support with a guaranteed response time for the questions your development team may have, in addition subscribers to the packages have access to monthly "learning sessions" hosted by our engineers.
 These learning sessions are partial tips & tricks sessions and partial "office hours" where your development team can ask ours any of the bigger questions that have been bothering them and which cannot be addressed simply over email based premium support.